 The only negative point present is the absence of GPS cache, but given the selling price at which this model is aimed it is a concession that is bearable.

-You can see the Polar M200 as a watch with a screen unworthy of the century in which we are, with a touch "vintage" that reminds us more of the past than a model launched in the year 2016.
+You can see the Polar M200 as a watch with a display unworthy of the century we are in, with a "vintage" touch that reminds us more of the past than even a model launched on the market in 2016.

 But the Polar M200 is a cheap product.
 Its low resolution screen is cheap, it doesn't need much processor power to move it and there are certainly no graphics to display.
 In the end every detail adds up, and in this case what it does is subtract money from the price tag, which is the main goal to achieve.